cs3org/reva/changelog/unreleased/non-deterministic-ocis-storage-test.md

-Enhancement: Capture non-deterministic behavior on upload on the oCIS storage driver
+Enhancement: Capture non-deterministic behavior on storages

 As a developer creating/maintaining a storage driver I want to be able to validate the atomicity of all my storage driver operations.
 * Test for: Start 2 uploads, pause the first one, let the second one finish first, resume the first one at some point in time.
 Both uploads should finish.
 Needs to result in 2 versions, last finished is the most recent version.